 Our firm has helped dozens of people get off the sex offender registry in Georgia.
 In 2010, the Georgia Legislature passed a law allowing certain sex offenders to petition the courts for removal from the Georgia Sex Offender Registry.
+This law has recently been updated to amend the requirements and procedures for removal.

 This was a very important development that has allowed numerous “low-risk” individuals convicted of sexual crimes to move on with their lives.
 To our knowledge, our firm has successfully obtained the removal of more individuals from the Georgia Sex Offender Registry than any other private law firm in Georgia.